Prepositions

 Bis forBehind

 Something is behind you if you cannot see it - your back is facing it rather than your front.
-The tiger in the picture is behind a tree.
+The horse in the picture is viewed from behind.

 Bis forBelow